Center for Instructional Support

 Selecting Students for Tutoring

-• We are completing the interest form for high dosage tutoring.
+• We are completing the application form for high dosage tutoring.
 For number 5, we are asked for the number of students scoring below/well below benchmark.
 For the number of first grade students scoring below or well below, should we provide the most recent beginning of year results for first grade?
 We also have end of year kindergarten results, for students going into first grade.
 I'm asking since we generally see an increase in our overall numbers of students from kindergarten to first grade who enroll over the summer and an increase in the number of students scoring below/well below benchmark at the beginning of the year.

 • For rising first graders, you may use end-of-year (EOY) kindergarten data if that's what you currently have available.
-The interest form is designed to provide a reasonable estimate of need, not final numbers.
+The application form is designed to provide a reasonable estimate of need, not final numbers.
 We understand that student enrollment and assessment results often change over the summer, especially in the early grades.
-Please use the best available data now and know that there will be opportunities to refine student counts before tutoring begins in the fall.
+Please use the best available data now and know that there will be opportunities to refine student counts before tutoring begins in the winter.

 • We only have 5 students in the red for DIBELS.
 Would they be considered for tutoring?